Conditionally perform a command on several files.

 Although wildcards can be used, an alternative method of processing files is to let FOR /F process the output of the command 'DIR /b' This can be useful when you want to use DIR options like sorting.

-The FOR command does not generally set any errorlevels, leaving that to the command being called.
+FOR does not, by itself, set or clear an Errorlevel, leaving that to the command being called.

 One exception is using a wildcard, if the wildcard does not match any files, then FOR will return %ERRORLEVEL% = 5